shawnMthompson/web-portfolio/README.md

 Usage:
 1. Clone the repository to your local machine
-2. Open the 'index.html' file in a HTML5-supported web browser to view the portfolio
+2. Open the 'index.html' file in a HTML5-supported web browser to view the portfolio.
+May require a live server extension or any other self-hosting solution.

 Credits:
 Developer: Shawn Thompson